yvonne90190/Data-Structure-HW/hw4/README.md

 # Study the Properties of "Small World" and Compare Different Dyjkstra Implementation

 ## Steps
+Use 2 different structures of heaps. (array and bionomial heap)
 1. Generate a cycle of 1000 nodes.
 Each edge has length 1.
 2. Add 𝑥 random edges.
 Each random edge has the same length 𝑦.
 3. Sample 𝑧 pairs of source and destination, and compute the average shortest distance (𝑑) of these 𝑧 source-destination pairs.

-Use 2 different structures of heaps. (array and heap)

 ## Report contain
 1. A picture of the graph with 𝑥 = 100.